siantist/graph_mining/readme.md

 In progress:

--bipartite flow matching on kronecker product
+- bipartite flow matching on kronecker product

 To try out:
 - use av-2-deg of vertex as property in graph mining